Welcome to Texas Health Denton

 Location: Presby Grill & Café in the lobby of The Center for Women.

-Available at all times, the Fresh Market Café offers traditional vending options along with fresh fruit, sandwiches and healthy snacks.
-Credit and debit cards are accepted.
+Available at all times, the Fresh Market Café offers traditional vending options along sandwiches and frozen meals, and assorted snacks.
+Credit and Debit cards are accepted or you can download the Farmer’s Fridge app from your cell phone.

 The Gift Shop